 The occlusion cloud band types are described and compared to cold and warm front types in their horizontal as well as vertical depiction.

-In the second part a special form of cyclogenesis is treated in detail: the “rapid cyclogenesis” which is connected with very severe and often catastrophic weather events.
+In this second part of the Cyclogenesis and Occlusion Cloud Bands lecture, a special form of cyclogenesis is treated in detail: the “rapid cyclogenesis” which is connected with very severe and often catastrophic weather events.

 All processes and weather systems are presented from the aspect of “Conceptual Model thinking”; that means the typical appearance in satellite images is connected to the physical background which is responsible for the cloud configurations; then these results are connected to relevant numerical parameters in horizontal and vertical presentation.
 And all of the presented CMs are connected to the typical connected weather events.
 This combination of different meteorological material is especially important in forecasting and nowcasting.Go to Webcast..

-Commas are meso-scale structures developing within cold air, often behind frontal cloud bands.
-They occur mainly during the cold season and are a common feature for Northern and Western Europe – nevertheless commas can also be found in the south.
-As commas can cause severe weather this conceptual model is of high interest for forecasters.
-In this lecture life cycles of commas will be demonstrated and how they appear in satellite imagery – seen by MSG and polar orbiting satellites.
-On the theoretical side the physics behind these developments will be explained.
+Commas are meso-scale structures developing within cold air, that can cause severe weather on the ground, often behind frontal cloud bands.
+They occur mainly during the cold season and are a common feature for Northern and Western Europe - nevertheless commas can also be found in the south.
+In this lecture life cycles and the appearance of commas in satellite imagery will be demonstrated.
 Different types of development exist - Within the cold air commas can grow out of EC starting as a small feature which is growing in to the typical meso-scale cloud spiral.
-On the other hand commas can be found in connection with occlusion when they split off the cloud spiral and becoming a separated feature on their own.
-The most important numerical parameters in connection with commas and their synoptic surrounding will be discussed.
+On the other hand commas can be found in connection with occlusion when they split off the cloud spiral and become a separate feature on their own.
 Typical weather events are storms and heavy precipitation (in form of showers and thunderstorms).
-Examples of real cases will be shown and shall illustrate life cycle and typical synoptic situations.Go to Webcast..
+Examples of real cases will be shown and they shall illustrate the typical synoptic situations.Go to Webcast..

-Polar Lows are generally characterized by a severe weather in form of a strong winds, showers and occasionally heavy snow, which had sometimes resulted in lost of lives, especially on the sea area.
-Sometimes these systems are also connected with term Arctic Hurricane, which had been used for especially intense Polar lows.
-Compromising definition of Polar low is; small, but fairly intense low in maritime regions.
+Polar Lows are generally characterized by severe weather in form of strong winds, snow showers sometimes even hail, which sometimes results in loss of lives, especially on the sea.
+Sometimes these systems are also connected with the term Arctic Hurricane, which had been used for especially intense Polar lows.
+Compromising definition of Polar low is: small, but fairly intense low in northern maritime regions.

-They are formed in cold air outbreaks, north of the polar front, mostly in the regions east of 0°E and south of 75°N. Favorable season for them is cold part of the year.
-By size, they are smaller than the ordinary synoptic lows (200-600 km) with the life-span typically around 18 hours, and with very intense change of weather.
+The polar lows are formed in cold air outbreaks, north of the polar front, mostly in the regions east of 0°E and south of 75°N. Favorable season for them is the cold part of the year.
+By size, they are smaller (200-600 km) than ordinary synoptic lows with life-span typically around 18 hours, and with very intense change of weather.

-In my presentation I will show you how we are forecasting Polar lows, which models we are using and of course satellite products.Go to Webcast..
+Why was it difficult to forecast polar lows and what are the improvements in that area since 2000?
+In my presentation I will also show you how we are forecasting Polar lows, which models we are using and of course satellite products.Go to Webcast..

 Convection can be found everywhere on the planet.
 However in meteorological way of thinking in mid-latitudes there is convection in different airmasses and also at the boundary of these airmasses.
-Convection at the boundaries belongs to the sub-features of frontal systems and this lecture won’t deal with the convection in the frontal systems.
+Convection at the boundaries belongs to the sub-features of frontal systems and we won’t deal with convection in the frontal systems.

-In this lecture a few examples of the cold air will be treated.
-However, most time will spend about convection in the warm air.
-The typical environment is one part and the organization modes is the second part of the lecture.Go to Webcast..
+In this lecture a few examples of unstable air Conceptual models will be shown, for instance: Cumulonimbi, Enhancement of convection by PV, Spanish Plume, etc. The typical environment is one part and the organization modes is the second part of the lecture.Go to Webcast..